 Pancreatic cancer often does not cause symptoms in the early stages.
-When it does have symptoms, they usually are caused by the relationship of the pancreas to other organs of the digestive system.
+When pancreatic cancer symptoms do occur, they usually result from the relationship of the pancreas to other organs of the digestive system.

-- Jaundice or yellowing of the skin or eyes
+- Jaundice or icterus, which are yellowing of the skin or eyes, respectively

 - Pain in the abdomen or middle of the back